Sports Coach Logo Sports Coach Training Principles Fitness Components

 Marcin Bieniek examines some of the myths in modern tennis.

-A myth is a story that may or may not be true, but you will find that there are no records or other proof that they happened.
-A myth may have started as a 'true' story, but over time the story changes perhaps by mistake, or to make them more interesting.
+A myth is a story that may or may not be true, but there are no records or other proof that it happened.
+A myth may have started as a 'true' story, but over time, the story changes, perhaps by mistake or to make it more interesting.

 How do myths come to tennis?

-Myths are common in tennis because of various reasons, but the question to ask when you hear one is "Where is the research to support it?
+Myths are common in tennis for various reasons, but when you hear one, the question is, "Where is the research to support it?
 If a player accepts a myth, then it could harm their performance.
-Below I will look at some of the typical tennis myths and present my point of view of the myth.
+Below, I will look at some of the typical tennis myths and present my point of view on them.

 Play forehand from the centre